75% off

 What payments do you need to withhold amounts from?

-You need to withhold any payment you make to directors, employees, contractors, and businesses that still need to provide their ABN.
-The latter should provide you with a withholding payer number.
+You need to withhold amounts from payments made to directors, employees, contractors, and businesses that have not provided their ABN.
+These withheld amounts form part of your PAYG withholding payable, which must be remitted to the ATO.
+Businesses without an ABN should provide you with a withholding payer number.

 PAYG withholding when a worker leaves or retires